Neil-McNaughton-Lab/fMRI-StopSignalTask/doc/wiki.md

 keypress which will correspond to either *left* or *right*.
 Which keys are valid depends on the subject's handedness.
 Once a key is pressed the __Routine__ moves to the next __Routine__ (4], see section 1.4); removing the stimuli and green circle in the process.
+Additionally, when a key press is made the reaction time is recorded.
+This reaction time, *t_r*, is used (see section 1.4) to create an Inter-Stimulus Interval (ISI) between the arrow stimuli and the feedback equal to *1* s *- t_r*.

 IV: If the trail presented to the subject is a stop trial then a stop sound will play after the participant's SSD time has elapsed.